 As long as you are in the U.S., you may begin fall semester and maintain your I-20.
 We suggest you do NOT travel before fall term begins.

 On May 15, CCCD Chancellor, John Weispfenning, announced that OCC, GWC, and CCC will offer most classes online for fall 2020.
 Only classes that cannot be taught online may be offered on campus.
 See the latest message from the chancellor.

 While the OCC campus remains closed, most OCC services remain open to help you remotely online or by phone.
 We hope the OCC campus will reopen for the Spring 2021 semester with any necessary safety measures.
-Visit our webpage and check your OCC emails regularly for more updates.
+Visit the Global Engagement Center and OCC webpages and check your OCC emails regularly for more updates

 The MyCoast registration tool has changed recently, here are some helpful tips to get enrolled successfully:

-4. How do I meet new requirements set by ICE for enrollment?
-How many online/hybrid/on-campus classes/units/credits should I have so I can stay in the U.S. and maintain status?
+5. How many online, hybrid, or on-campus units/credits should I have so I can stay in the U.S. and maintain status?